The camera does not make a great photographer any more than paint brushes make a master painter. You need Creativity, Discipline, and Good Lighting!

 No Flash, Please! -- Don’t use the flash on your smartphone.
 While the flash may be great… well, not great... for a night out with friends, it is a feature that it is far less superior to professional cameras.
 The flash on a smartphone is intense, casts a reflective glare, and makes every subject appear bathed in the light a car’s high beams.

 For example, if you’ve ever taken a picture of your family while they’re dining in a beautiful, low-lit restaurant, you know that the flash will make your family look like a group of surprised garbage-diving raccoons that you just spotted in a dumpster.

-- Set it up on any table -- ideally counter height -- to make it easier for you to see the product and maneuver your camera during the shoot.
+- Ideal setup is counter height -- to make it easier for you to see the product and maneuver your camera during the shoot.

 - Place your light sources directly opposite each other on each side of the light tent with the camera centered in front.